 The Men’s Warming Center started in the winter of 2007 as a seasonal warming center for homeless men to find a warm meal and a safe place to sleep each night.
-Originally established through a partnership with the Salvation Army, United Way of York County, and the City of Rock Hill, the warming center gained a permanent home in 2009 at Bethel United Methodist Church, where it remains today.
+Originally established through a partnership with the Salvation Army, United Way of York County, and the City of Rock Hill, the Men's Overnight Shelter gained a permanent home in 2009 at Bethel United Methodist Church, where it remains today.

-Now a permanent shelter for homeless men, Bethel Men’s Shelter continues to offer all clients a warm meal and a safe place to sleep each night.
-Bethel has also expanded its services to include case management for all men.
-An on-site social worker conducts intakes and assessments with all men, and offers them a number of services and resources.
+The Bethel Men’s Shelter continues to offer all clients a warm meal and a safe place to sleep each night.
+At the Men's Shelter, an on-site social worker conducts intakes and assessments with all men, and offers them a number of services and resources.